 The American Journal of Clinical Nutrition study write it so well.
 "Incorporating limited portions of almonds -- an energy-dense food -- into a behavioral weight-loss program still resulted in significant weight reduction."

 Not only are almonds full of protein, fiber, minerals, vitamins and healthy fats, when consumed in moderation, they also provide protective effects against diabetes, obesity, metabolic syndrome and cardiovascular diseases which you learn more here.

 Almond butter is made from nuts finely ground to form into a spreadable substance.
 Almond paste is different as that is thicker and has sugar added.
 Do not substitute almond paste for almond butter.

 After making these almond butter bars, there will be left over almond butter.
 Use leftovers to spread on bread, fresh fruit, for these Three Ingredient Brownies, or as a salad dressing.

 These bars are soft and cake-like, with a brownie consistency.
 They do not need to be refrigerated.
 Simply store in a sealed airtight container on the counter for up to 3 days (for best moisture and taste eat within 1-2 days).
 They can also be stored in the refrigerator in a sealed airtight container for up to 5 days.

 I like to use either Justin's brand, Costco brand, or Trader Joe's.
 Use dry roasted and salted, which is what I used for testing.

-If you make these Almond Butter Bars from DelightfulMomFood I would love to see your creations!
-Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER for more recipe inspiration!
-And don't forget to rate the recipe in the recipe area and leave a comment below!
+I hope you enjoy these gluten-free almond butter bars!
+Follow along with me on Instagram, Pinterest, Facebook, YouTube and Twitter for a feature and for more recipe inspiration!
+And don't forget to give the recipe a star rating in the recipe area and leave a comment below.